Skip to main content

 How Much Runway Do You Actually Need?

-The general rule for startups: you want at least 12-18 months of runway at all times.
+The general rule for startups: many founders aim for at least 12–18 months of runway, as recommended by startup advisors and Y Combinator.
 Here's the reasoning behind those numbers.

 12 months is the minimum because:

-- Fundraising takes 3-6 months from first meeting to cash in the bank
+• Fundraising often takes 3–6 months from first meeting to cash in the bank

-- Hiring takes 2-3 months per key role
+• Hiring can take 2–3 months per key role

 18 months is better because:

-- It gives you 6 months to operate before you need to start raising again
+• It gives you 6 months to operate before the next fundraise cycle begins

 For bootstrapped businesses that aren't planning to raise money, the calculation is similar but the stakes are different.
 Your runway is the time you have to reach profitability or find another source of income.
-Most financial advisors suggest keeping 6 months of operating expenses in reserve at a minimum.
+Many financial advisors suggest keeping at least 6 months of operating expenses in reserve, per SCORE/SBA guidance for small business financial planning.

 When to Worry